 Special conditions to loss of rent claims

-It is important to note that New Zealand Insurance, a business division of IAG New Zealand Limited would not pay more than the landlord would legally be entitled to had the tenant complied with their lease agreement, nor would they pay more than what could legally be recovered from the tenant.
+It is important to note that QBE Insurance (Australia) Limited will not pay more than the landlord would legally be entitled to had the tenant complied with their lease agreement, nor would they pay more than what could legally be recovered from the tenant.

 Calculation of the loss of rent benefit